brandcompete/AI-Manager-Python-SDK/README.md

 Python version: >=3.8.1,<3.12

+## Example
+We have created an example (demo) project to demonstrate the use of the SDK within a project.
+The repository can found [here](https://github.com/brandcompete/AI-Manager-Usage-Example)

 ## How to install

 Inside your project folder (or python environment) you can install the SDK via pip